Here for health, here to help

 Get on-the-go access

-With the UnitedHealthcare app®, you get your health info, wherever you go.
-When your health plan's right at your fingertips, you can manage your benefits anytime, anywhere.
+Downloading the UnitedHealthcare® app gives you access to your health info, wherever you go.
+With your health plan right at your fingertips, you can manage your benefits, anytime, anywhere.

 • Find nearby care options in your network